Nevenall/Project-DataSlave/README.md

 * Attribute Name: String
 * Skill Name: String
 * Character Name: String
 * Special (**optional**): Either the letter Y, the letter N, or a number (usually 2 or 3).
+If not using, do not include the last pipe character.
-** Y means the roll is a skill roll that can be attempted without training.
+  * Y means the roll is a skill roll that can be attempted without training.
-** N means it is a skill roll that cannot be attempted without training (which will then abort the roll if Skill Dice Number is 0).
+  * N means it is a skill roll that cannot be attempted without training (which will then abort the roll if Skill Dice Number is 0).
-** 2 or 3 is how I handle the Specialisms and Expertises.
+  * 2 or 3 is how I handle the Specialisms and Expertises.
 This is tacked on to the Modifier Dice Number.

 `!shadowgremlin *name*`